pradeeshwarrj/Birds_of_the_Pyrocene/README.md

 ## Overview

-This repository contains the dataset and supplementary material for the research article:
+This repository contains the Dataset and supplementary material for the research article:

 > **Influence of Burn Severity on Avifaunal Communities in Southern Tropical Dry Deciduous Forest, Western Ghats**
 > **Authors:** Rajagopal James Pradeeshwar, Kumar Parthasarathy Ramesh, Tharmalingam Ramesh, and Riddhika Kalle